talche/490ps3/README.md

 ## Overview

 This repository contains an implementation of a simple feed-forward neural network built from scratch using Python and NumPy.
 The neural network features two hidden layers, allowing it to effectively model complex relationships within the data.
-It is designed to be modular, enabling users to adapt and extend it for various machine learning tasks.

 The model is applied to a heart disease classification dataset, which determines whether or not a person has heart disease based on several health-related factors.
 This showcases the network's application in real-world scenarios and its capability for binary classification tasks.